 If you want to have an immediate impact on policy work, there is often no better place to go than state and local government jobs.
 Working for cities, counties, municipalities, or state governments affords a micro-look at many of the wider issues facing the American population.
 Positions in urban planning, transportation, or seeking elected office for local school boards, county boards, etc., can be a great place to get a start.
 What is more, many local municipalities have active political parties who are involved in small campaigns – being a great way for aspiring politicians to learn the issues facing residents on a smaller scale.
 One of the best ways to get your start is to just get out there and meet people at your local city hall or the state house.
 Often those connections lead to positions so come prepared with your resume and elevator pitch.

 Given the amount of information, the best place to start is to do a search on your local area government — whether it is a city, county, municipality, commonwealth or state.
-Within each level, there are various resources and funding opportunities available for interested citizens to learn more: Tips for Finding State and Local Jobs (new window)
+Within each level, there are various resources and funding opportunities available for interested citizens to learn more: tips for finding state and local jobs

 - Local Young Democrats/Young Republican Clubs

-The Cawley Career Education Center works with many other offices on campus, including the Institute of Politics and Public Service (new window), the Graduate School of Foreign Service (new window), the McCourt School of Public Policy (new window), and the Office of Federal Relations (new window) to promote activities related to public service and government careers.
+The Cawley Career Education Center works with many other offices on campus, including the Institute of Politics and Public Service, the Graduate School of Foreign Service, the McCourt School of Public Policy, and the Office of Federal Relations to promote activities related to public service and government careers.
 Additional student led groups include:

 Join a group based on a personal interest and develop your professional skills, or to see if you enjoy being in a classroom.
 For example, the Georgetown Institute for Politics (or GU Politics) has a number of partnerships with organizations and fellowship opportunities, not to mention a lot of amazing programming throughout the year available to anyone on campus.
 It is also a good idea to join your local chapter of the political party of your persuasion in order to start learning more about the issues of importance to your constituency.